hashicorp/terraform-google-consul/examples/consul-image/README.md

   "provisioners": [{
     "type": "shell",
     "inline": [
-      "git clone --branch <BLUEPRINT_VERSION> https://github.com/gruntwork-io/consul-aws-blueprint.git /tmp/consul-aws-blueprint",
+      "git clone --branch <MODULE_VERSION> https://github.com/gruntwork-io/consul-gcp-module.git /tmp/consul-gcp-module",
-      "/tmp/consul-aws-blueprint/modules/install-consul/install-consul --version {{user `consul_version`}}",
+      "/tmp/consul-gcp-module/modules/install-consul/install-consul --version {{user `consul_version`}}",
-      "/tmp/consul-aws-blueprint/modules/install-dnsmasq/install-dnsmasq"
+      "/tmp/consul-gcp-module/modules/install-dnsmasq/install-dnsmasq"
     ],
     "pause_before": "30s"
   }]
 }
 ```

-You should replace `<BLUEPRINT_VERSION>` in the code above with the version of this blueprint that you want to use (see
+You should replace `<MODULE_VERSION>` in the code above with the version of this Module that you want to use (see
 the [Releases Page](../../releases) for all available versions).
 That's because for production usage, you should always
-use a fixed, known version of this Blueprint, downloaded from the official Git repo.
+use a fixed, known version of this Module, downloaded from the official Git repo.
 On the other hand, when you're
-just experimenting with the Blueprint, it's OK to use a local checkout of the Blueprint, uploaded from your own
+just experimenting with the Module, it's OK to use a local checkout of the Module, uploaded from your own
 computer.